Pea, Sugar Snap – Sugar Ann

 Between rows: 70cm (if you have a double row)

-Remember to check the height of the variety you grow and erect a high enough frame for the peas.
+Also please remember to check the height of the variety you grow and erect a high enough frame for the peas.

 Early peas from a tunnel can be harvested from early April until mid May when they should be cleared to allow the planting of the main crops.
 The pods should be picked regularly (once or twice a week), so they are still tender.
-If you do not harvest regularly the plants will soon stop flowering.
+However, if you do not harvest regularly the plants will soon stop flowering.

 The sowing in July will yield peas from September onwards when your outdoor crops are starting to get tired.

 The main disease is powdery mildew.
 The leaves and pods develop a sticky grey-white substance.
-Peas will usually develop this disease in late summer but if you grow the variety Greenshaft you will have much less of a problem.
+Peas will usually develop this disease in late summer however, if you grow the variety Greenshaft you will have much less of a problem.

 How much to grow?